More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 It turns out that the answer to this question is that $\varepsilon$ cannot be expressed just in terms of the $\hat\Omega_{ij}$, and therefore in general the procedure described in \cite{DPh} does require a correction that is supported on the divisor $\frak D$.
-However, the correction vanishes in the models that have been analyzed to date.
+However, the correction vanishes in supersymmetric models above four dimensions or with $\N\geq 2$ supersymmetry in four dimensions.
 It is nonvanishing if there is an operator $V_D$ that is in the bottom component of a supermultiplet, has dimension $(1,1)$, and has a nonzero expectation value $\langle V_D\rangle$ on a super Riemann surface of genus 1 with even spin structure.
-In models that have an anomalous $U(1)$ gauge symmetry at tree level, such an operator $V_D$ exists, and in this case, the correction term shifts the 2-loop vacuum energy by a universal multiple of $\langle V_D\rangle^2$ (where $\langle V_D\rangle$ is computed at 1-loop order).
-We conjecture that the bulk contribution to the 2-loop vacuum energy, computed using the procedure of \cite{DPh}, vanishes in all compactifications that have spacetime supersymmetry at tree level and thus that the correction at infinity gives the full answer.
-To verify our conjecture, however, will have to await future work.
+In four-dimensional $\N=1$ models that have an anomalous $U(1)$ gauge symmetry at tree level, such an operator $V_D$ exists, and in this case, the correction term shifts the 2-loop vacuum energy by a universal multiple of $\langle V_D\rangle^2$ (where $\langle V_D\rangle$ is computed at 1-loop order).
+It turns out that the bulk contribution to the 2-loop vacuum energy, computed using the procedure of \cite{DPh}, vanishes in all compactifications to four dimensions that have spacetime supersymmetry at tree level.
+This has been shown in some explicit orbifold computations in \cite{DPhlatest} and proved more generally in \cite{Wittennew}.
+Because of this bulk vanishing, the correction that we will find at infinity gives the full answer.

 In section \ref{obso}, we explain how this correction arises when there is an operator with the properties of $V_D$.
 (Potential corrections associated to operators of dimension less than $(1,1)$ are discussed in section \ref{otherbound}.)
 In that analysis, we make use of the detailed relationship between $\varepsilon$ and $\hat\Omega$, which is explained in section \ref{details}.